-Class identifier option enabled, using the model number as the string
+Class identifier option enabled, with the name ES3510MA

-Use this command without any keyword to restore the default setting.

-- This command is used to identify the vendor class and configuration of the switch to the DHCP server, which then uses this information to decide on how to service the client or the type of information to return. - The general framework for this DHCP option is set out in RFC 2132 (Option 60).
-This information is used to convey configuration settings or other identification information about a client, but the specific string to use should be supplied by your service provider or network administrator.
-Options 60, 66 and 67 statements can be added to the server daemon's configuration file.
+- Use this command without any keyword to restore the default setting. - This command is used to identify the vendor class and configuration of the switch to the DHCP server, which then uses this information to decide on how to service the client or the type of information to return. - The general framework for this DHCP option is set out in RFC 2132 (Option 60).
+This information is used to convey configuration settings or other identification information about a client, but the specific string to use should be supplied by your service provider or network administrator. - The server should reply with Option 43 information, which encapsulates Option 66 attributes including the TFTP server name and boot file name.